mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``bool``
 Default     ``true``
-Description If `extractor.*.cookies`_ specifies a cookies.txt file, update its
+Description If `extractor.*.cookies`_ specifies the |Path|_ to a cookies.txt
-            contents with cookies received during data extraction.
+            file and it can be opened and parsed without errors, update its contents with cookies received during data extraction.
 =========== =====